Water Kefir Sections

 Water Kefir Introduction

-If the conditions are optimal, the water kefir seeds are constantly renewed.
+The water kefir grains are translucent and angular.
+If the conditions are optimal, they are constantly renewed.

-For its development, this type of kefir needs a base composed of : kefir fruit seeds, still water, sugar, dried fruits (usually figs) and acid fresh fruit (lemon).
+For its development, it needs a base composed of : kefir fruit grains, still water, sugar, dried fruits (usually figs) and acid fresh fruit (lemon).